 Radio and Television Authority of Turkey (RTÜK) was formed in 1994 based on the "act of the establishment of Radio and TV Initiatives and Broadcast."
 Regulation of broadcast organizations, providing licenses and auditing of broadcasters are among the authority's responsibilities.

-In 2018 the Radio and Television Supreme Council (RTÜK) temporarily stopped broadcasts of 67 TV programmes, issued 85 fines and 1 warning to TV networks.
-Including fines issued to radio programmes, RTÜK issued 11,951,153 TRY of fines in total.
+In 2018 the Radio and Television Supreme Council (RTÜK) temporarily stopped broadcasts of 67 TV programs, issued 85 fines and 1 warning to TV networks.
+Including fines issued to radio programs, RTÜK issued 11,951,153 TRY of fines in total.

 According to BİA Media Monitoring Report of the year 2016 and 2017; in 2016 RTÜK gave warnings to 50 TV channels, fines to 112 and broadcast bans to two.
 In 2017, RTUK gave warnings to 11 TV channels, fines to 82 and 13 broadcast ban.

 The total of fines based on the violation of broadcast principles reached RTÜK issued 21,333,825 TRY of fines in 2016 and almost 15,907,627 TRY in 2017.